 As noted, frost-free months of the year are scarce in Moscow.
 As a result, most of the entertainment options in the city are indoor activities.
 When the sun does come out, there are some great outdoor spaces to take advantage of.

 There are plenty of parks in and around Moscow’s city centre, and it's also possible to find small playgrounds, boulevards and smaller gardens dotted about.
-Gorky Park is the big, centrally located park for cycling, rollerblading or running, as well as having various rides for amusement.
+Gorky Park is a big, centrally located park for cycling, rollerblading or running, as well as having various rides for amusement.
 Hermitage Gardens is a perfect place for kids to play.
 Many expats meet up here in summer and spring.

 Expat Health Insurance